gregorio-project/hyphen-la/doc/classical-hyphenation.md

 	- *sus-cipiō*, *sus-pendō*, *sus-tineō*

-3. When a common letter has fallen away at the word boundary, the hyphenation point is before the remaining letter:
+3. When a common letter has fallen away at the word boundary, the hyphenation point is before the remaining letter.
 	- *trān-scrībō* (< *trāns* + *scrībō*)
 	- *dī-stringō* (< *dis* + *stringō*)
 	- *ant-eā* (< *ante* + *eā*)